Key takeaways

 Repayment terms: Often, $200-dollar loans must be repaid in full in as little as two weeks.
 Consider whether you can realistically repay the entire amount plus fees on time to avoid getting stuck in a cycle of debt.

 Alternatives: Explore other options to cover emergency expenses.
-Alternatives include negotiating payment plans with creditors, asking for a hardship plan, or selling used items.
+Alternatives include negotiating payment plans with creditors, , or selling used items.

 Impact on credit score: Even if the lender you chose does not report payments to the credit bureaus, they may report if you default on the loan.
 A missed payment on your credit report will hurt your score.